Name: Candice Brett

 Our primary objective as a company is to build a solid company that is decent, worthwhile and secure.

 My personal objective for attending the Directors Development Programme was to give me the skill set to develop the strategic leadership style that will be adopted and embedded by the new generation board.
-It is my role to support the board and help them to drive the business forward.
+Board training will further support my role, as I support the board and help them to drive the business forward.

 The company was going through a period of change, with a new-generation operating board being implemented as part of our succession plan.
 Our main challenge was knowing how to best lead, educate and influence the new board so that it could operate effectively and make informed strategic decisions.